goecpe/Qiskit-Fall-Fest-24/README.md

 ## Deliverables
 The following deliverables are required to be submitted to complete the coding Challenge.
 All submission should be under a folder (named after participant) pushed to [submissions](Coding-challenge/submissions/)
 * The completed source file (Jupyter notebook).
-* A pdf of the notebook with a brief summary (4-5 lines max) of what you learnt from the notebook.
+* A pdf of the notebook with a brief summary (4-5 lines max) of what you learnt from the notebooks.

 # Hackathon Prompts